esh04/CL1_Project/README.md

 `NLTK` is used to tokenize, remove stopwords, stem, lemmatize and POS tag.

 ## Processing the Hindi Dataset
-`NLTK` is used to tokenize the data, `spacy` is used to remove stopwords - along with a custom stopword.txt, `spacy` is used for stemming and `stanza` is used to lemmatize and POS tag.
+`NLTK` is used to tokenize the data, a custom dataset (stopwords.txt) is used to remove stopwords, `spacy` is used for stemming and `stanza` is used to lemmatize and POS tag.
 (P.S: lemmatizationa and POS tagging takes longer than the others for the Hindi dataset)

 ## Frequency Graph